Start a Google Fi device protection claim

 - Start your claim as soon as possible (must be within 90 days of the damage occurring, and within 1 year if you enrolled your device when living in Wisconsin).

-- When your claim is approved, you will need to pay a $79 deductible for a Pixel 2 or Pixel, $99 for a Pixel 2 XL or Pixel XL, $79 for an Android One Moto X4, $69 for a Nexus 5X, and $99 for a Nexus 6P.
+- When your claim is approved, you will need to pay a deductible.
 The deductible will be added to your next monthly statement after your replacement device is shipped.

 - Replacement might be with a new, refurbished, or recertified device of similar kind and quality.
 Device color might vary, depending on availability.